 6. Open a 529 College Savings Plan

 529 College Savings Plans are one of the best ways to help young people prepare for education ahead, even if they're just children now.
 Pathway Financial Group's college financial advisors can help you map out a college savings plan.
+Read the following blogs to learn how to save for college in 4 years and how to save on a monthly basis.

 Even if you are still determining if your child will attend college, you can change the beneficiary on the account to another child or immediate family member, including yourself.
 As long as the funds are used for education expenses, the money can be withdrawn tax-free.
+View more information about college planning here.

 Looking for more tips?